Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Freedoms of expression and the press are legally guaranteed and assured in public declarations by Obiang, but these rights are ignored in practice.
-As in past years, the government relied on its extensive powers under the 1992 Law on the Press, Publishing, and Audiovisual Media, including the right to official prepublication censorship, to severely restrict journalistic activity.
-Libel and defamation are criminal acts, and journalists can go to prison if convicted.
-As a result, self-censorship in both the print and audiovisual media is rife.
+Although freedoms of expression and the press are legally guaranteed and acknowledged by Obiang in public declarations, these rights are ignored in practice.
+The government relies on its extensive powers under the 1992 Law on the Press, Publishing, and Audiovisual Media, which authorizes official prepublication censorship, to severely restrict journalistic activity.
+Libel and defamation are criminal acts, and journalists face prison time if convicted.
+As a result, self-censorship in both print and electronic media is pervasive.

 There are no laws guaranteeing freedom of information.
-In practice, access to information is restricted to members of the state-owned media, who are civil servants and subject to dismissal if their reporting runs afoul of state censors.
+Only representatives of the state-owned media typically have access to official information, and they are subject to dismissal if their reporting runs afoul of state censors.

-Local journalists and private publications are required to register with the government through a prohibitively complex and bureaucratic process.
-While two associations for journalists—the Press Association of Equatorial Guinea and the Association of Professional Journalists—are registered in the country, they are of little use and are governed by members of the ruling party.
+Local journalists and private publications are required to register with the government through an extremely complex and bureaucratic process.
+Two associations for journalists—the Press Association of Equatorial Guinea and the Association of Professional Journalists—are registered in the country, but they are governed by members of the ruling party.